Joshuabaker2/docker-swarm-jmeter-demo/results/TEST_RESULTS.md

 JMeter test used: 300 threads.

 #### With swarm mode - 5 nodes:
 1) First fail occurred on Sample # 480. `worker1` (which had two instances running) failed, causing `worker2` to pick up those two instances.
 Latency reached a high of 164199ms, compared to the latency at the beginning of the test at 1448ms.
 Note that we were recording the screen so there was very high background CPU/RAM usage.
 Results can be disregarded, but demonstrate the swarm's ability to recover from failure.
+To see what this looked like, view the `before-test.png` to see the swarm before running the test, and the `after-crashed-test.png` to see how the Docker Swarm detected the failure and redistributed the load.

 2) No fail occurred.
 Average latency over 1000 samples:
 Average latency: 20458